Menditect/documentation/docs/howtos/access-mendix-model.md

 - An API key created for this Mendix profile.
 Go to [API keys](https://sprintr.home.mendix.com/link/profilesettings/apikeys) (links to Mendix site) to create an API key for your Mendix profile.
 - Choose "Save".

-To test if this step was successful, try to add a new Test Application.
+To test if this step was successful, try to add a new Test Application to a Test Configuration.
 The Mendix projects associated with the given Mendix user should be visible.

+<i class="fa fa-exclamation-triangle"></i> Always test if you can add a Test Application, to make sure the fields are saved correctly.
+We have noticed that Chromium browsers sometimes autofill the username and API key fields with your MTA username and password.
+Make sure to overwrite these fields even if the MTA username matches the Mendix username, because otherwise the username may not be saved correctly.

 ## Feedback?
 Missing anything?
 [Let us know!](mailto:support@menditect.com)